-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

 Consider some of the statistics:

-- 50 percent of searches over a mobile device result in an in-store visit that day.
+- 76% of searches over a mobile device result in an in-store visit that day.

 - Half of local, mobile searches are for local business information.

-- Anywhere between 80-90 percent of people read an online review before making a purchase.
+- 97% of people read an online review before making a purchase.

-- 85 percent of people trust reviews as much as personal recommendations.
+- 79% of people trust reviews as much as personal recommendations.

 It’s important to segment your keyword research for both local and national intent.